Communicate your cause.

 My background as a creative writer taught me to recognize and capture great stories.
 As a journalist and a professional copywriter, I listen closely when people speak about what matters to them.
 And my skills as a brand strategist align with my professional mission: to empower organizations to succeed by communicating the good they’re doing in the world.

 I work with nonprofits, B Corps, and responsible companies to:

 - Express their mission or alignment with the triple bottom line

-- Effectively communicate to their customers, partners, or donors
+- Effectively communicate to their customers, partners, donors, or employees

 - Create systems that support this plan for the long run

 - Unify and align their brand across all platforms

 The short version: I help great causes and companies by developing, delivering, and maintaining clear and effective communications programs.
 I align them with the powerful magnetic north of good business practices and generous global giving.
 Along the way, I provide leadership, creative thinking, and a collaborative spirit as I facilitate positive transformation of the organization, its team, and the planet.

 For samples of my work, please see Case Studies below.
 Looking for my résumé?